 A programme of follow-up visits with respect to the first cycle of audits was initiated in 2005 and completed in 2009.
-One hundred and seventy-two follow-up visits were conducted in order to validate the implementation of States’ CAPs to address the recommendations resulting from the audits and to provide support to States in remedying identified deficiencies.
+One hundred and seventy-two follow-up visits were conducted in order to validate the implementation of States’ corrective action plans (CAPs) to address the recommendations resulting from the audits and to provide support to States in remedying identified deficiencies.
 These visits were normally conducted by the ICAO Regional Offices in the second year following the initial audits.
-Several States did not receive follow-up visits due either to the United Nations security phase in effect, the absence of a CAP, or the lack of progress in the implementation of the CAP.
+Several States did not receive follow-up visits, either due to their security level, as assigned by the United Nations Department of Safety and Security (UNDSS), to the absence of a CAP, or to the lack of progress in the implementation of the CAP.

 The follow-up visits revealed significant improvement in the rectification of the deficiencies that were identified during the initial audits.
 However, a substantial amount of work remained in order to achieve full compliance with all Annex 17 Standards.
 To be highlighted, in particular, is the need for States to continue their efforts in establishing comprehensive security oversight systems to ensure the effective implementation of national aviation security requirements and the SARPs contained in Annex 17.